 This Settlement covers 2011-2016 Ford Fiesta and 2012-2016 Ford Focus vehicles that are equipped with a PowerShift Transmission and were originally sold in the United States and its territories.
 They are called “Class Vehicles” in the Settlement and the Notice.Top

 The deadline to request exclusion from, opt in to, comment on or object to the Settlement has passed.
-You can submit a claim for benefits under the Settlement, but please be aware that an appeal remains pending and claims will not be processed or paid until after all appeals have been exhausted or expired.
+You can submit a claim for benefits under the Settlement, but please be aware that the Ninth Circuit Court has vacated and remanded the Final Approval to the Settlement which means the Settlement’s Final Approval has been set aside and claims will not be processed or paid until there is a new Effective Date , which will not occur until the Settlement again receives final approval from the district court and all further appeals have been exhausted.
 You can also submit a claim to the Arbitration Program.Top

 A class action is a representative action or lawsuit in which one or more plaintiffs (also called “class representatives”) sue a defendant on behalf of other, unnamed people with similar claims.
 All of these people together are the “Class” or “Class Members,” if the Court approves this procedural form.
 Once approved, the Court resolves the issues for all Class Members, except for those who opt out of the Class.
 To opt out means that you choose to exclude yourself from the Class.
 If you opt out, you will be denied any benefits under the Settlement.
 The opt-out process is described in Questions 49-55 below.Top